EZ-Robotics/EZ-Template/ez-template-docs/docs/util.md

 ## IS_SD_CARD
-Boolean that checks if an sd card is installed.
+Boolean that checks if an SD card is installed.
 True if there is one, false if there isn't.

 <Tabs
   groupId="ex8"